broadinstitute/gatk/README.md

       Python environment and dependencies required by GATK tools that have a Python dependency.
 The ```gatk``` environment, requires hardware with AVX support for tools that depend on TensorFlow (e.g. CNNScoreVariant).
 The GATK Docker image comes with the ```gatk``` environment pre-configured.
-    * To establish the conda environment when not using the Docker image, a conda environment must first be "created", and then "activated":
+    * To establish the  environment when not using the Docker image, a conda environment must first be "created", and then "activated":
         * First, make sure [Miniconda or Conda](https://conda.io/docs/index.html) is installed (Miniconda is sufficient).
         * To "create" the conda environment: